calrnence/pose-estimation/README.md

 Marker generation codes were taken from https://github.com/ddelago/Aruco-Marker-Calibration-and-Pose-Estimation Calibration and pose estimation codes were taken from https://github.com/GSNCodes/ArUCo-Markers-Pose-Estimation-Generation-Python

+# Overview
 This repository contains all the code necessary to generate, detect, identify and estimate the pose of ArUco tags.

+## Libraries used:
+Python 3.12.4
+Pandas 2.2.2
+OpenCV-Python 4.10.0.8
+Numpy 2.0.1

+Ensure that you are in the correct working directory to run all the code.

+i.e., cd /d D:\my_name\pose_estimation

-# A pipeline to estimate the pose of an ArUco tag is as follows:
+## A pipeline to estimate the pose of an ArUco tag is as follows:

-##    1. Acquire images of calibration ChArUco board for calibration via generate_ChArUco.py
+###    1. Acquire images of calibration ChArUco board for calibration via generate_ChArUco.py
         a.
 Images should be in a designated folder
         b.
 Images should be taken with the camera you are using for pose estimation
         c.
 The calibration board should have different orientations in the Images
             i.
 More images --> Better calibration
         d.
 Parameters of the chessboard can be adjusted when running the command

-##    2. Acquire camera and distortion matrices via calibration.py
+###   2. Acquire camera and distortion matrices via calibration.py
         a.
 The matrices will be stored as .npy files
         b.
 A reprojection error (RMSE) is displayed; a smaller error is better

-##    3. Run pose_estimation.py to acquire the pose of the tag relative to the camera
+###    3. Run pose_estimation.py to acquire the pose of the tag relative to the camera
         a.
 ArUco tags can be generated using generate_arucoTags.py or generate_arucoGrid.py
         b.
 The pose of the marker returned by solvePnP is the transformation from the marker coordinate frame to the camera coordinate frame
         c.
 All pose information and the corresponding timestamps are stored in a .csv file